-I recently watched a film called The Naked Island (1960).
+I recently watched a film called The Naked Island (1960), which is set in the Seto Inland Sea and directed by Kaneto Shindo.

 It is a highly realistic account of the life of a family who live on an island in the Inland Sea.
 The film is made up of very long scenes with little editing, and the dialogue is sparse, with the characters not engaging in any conversation at all for the first 37 minutes.

 For most of the film, we watch them go about their everyday chores.
-For example, they have to row to the mainland several times each day in order to collect water (shown in the image above).
+For example, they have to row to the mainland several times each day in order to collect water.

 Although there is not much dialogue, the film makes you empathise with the characters and what they are going through, as the highly realistic film style forces the spectator to share their experiences.